With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreSeneca Family Of Agencies Willow Rock is a mental health facility in San Leandro, CA, located at 2050 Fairmont Drive, in the 94578 zip code.
 Seneca Family Of Agencies Willow Rock provides outpatient treatment.
-Seneca Family Of Agencies Willow Rock provides dialectical behavior therapy, group therapy and activity therapy to children / adolescents.
+Seneca Family Of Agencies Willow Rock provides individual psychotherapy, cognitive behavioral therapy and activity therapy to children / adolescents.
 Seneca Family Of Agencies Willow Rock also supports children/adolescents with serious emotional disturbance, LGBT and people with trauma.
-Some other services available at Seneca Family Of Agencies Willow Rock include family psychoeducation, psychosocial rehabilitation services and suicide prevention services.
+Some other services available at Seneca Family Of Agencies Willow Rock include case management, intensive case management and psychosocial rehabilitation services.

 Learn MoreSeneca Center Building Blocks is a mental health center in Oakland, California, located at 3695 High Street, 94619 zip code.
 Seneca Center Building Blocks provides outpatient treatment and partial hospitalization/day treatment.
-Seneca Center Building Blocks offers dialectical behavior therapy, group therapy and individual psychotherapy to children / adolescents.
+Seneca Center Building Blocks offers trauma therapy, psychotropic medication and dialectical behavior therapy to children / adolescents.
 Seneca Center Building Blocks also supports people with trauma and children/adolescents with serious emotional disturbance.
-More services available at Seneca Center Building Blocks include family psychoeducation, education services and case management.
+More services available at Seneca Center Building Blocks include case management, family psychoeducation and education services.

 Learn MoreCenter For Discovery Pleasanton is a mental health clinic in Pleasanton, CA, located at 5075 Hopyard Road, Suite 120 , 94588 zip code area.
 Center For Discovery Pleasanton provides partial hospitalization/day treatment.
-Center For Discovery Pleasanton offers dialectical behavior therapy, activity therapy and individual psychotherapy to children / adolescents, adults and young adults.
-Center For Discovery Pleasanton also supports people with trauma, people with PTSD and LGBT.
+Center For Discovery Pleasanton offers individual psychotherapy, group therapy and couples/family therapy to adults, children / adolescents and young adults.
+Center For Discovery Pleasanton also supports patients with eating disorders, LGBT and people with PTSD.
 Additional services offered at Center For Discovery Pleasanton include family psychoeducation, case management and diet and exercise counseling.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.